libgamera/GAMERA/docs/inverse_compton_temp.md

 ```
 where `photon_array` is an array of tuples \(E,photon_density\) in units of `erg` vs `erg^-1 cm^-3`.

-A further possibility is to import a photon field from file with:
+A further possibility is to import a photon field from a file with:
 ```python
 fr.ImportTargetPhotonsFromFile(filename)
 ```